- System requirements

 Start and profile .NET executable from the profiler UI.

-There is an option to profile all .NET processes.
+On Windows, there is an option to profile all .NET processes.
 Use it for profiling of applications that start indirectly: services, spawned processes, etc.